 Figure 1

 The value of our sample set consists not only in the fact that vegetation, surface, and subsurface soils were collected in the same manner by the same team across a vast climatic and edaphic expanse, but that soils were extracted fresh.
-Extracting fresh samples permits microbial community and metabolomics analyses to be conducted that are not possible with soils from national archives.
+Extracting fresh samples permits microbial community and metabolomics analyses to be conducted that are not possible with dry soils from national archives.
 We suggest datasets such as the one collected here are essential for catalyzing discovery and gaining a mechanistic understanding into fundamental rules governing SOC formation and persistence.

-For each sample, we have measured fundamental soil properties including bulk carbon (C) and nitrogen (N), total dissolved organic C and N, microbial biomass C and N (using the direct chloroform fumigation technique), cation exchange capacity, pH, electrical conductivity, bulk density, texture, and percent moisture (both gravimetric and hygroscopic) (Figure 2).
+For each sample, we have measured fundamental soil properties including bulk carbon (C) and nitrogen (N), total dissolved organic C and N, microbial biomass C and N (using the direct chloroform fumigation technique), cation exchange capacity, pH, electrical conductivity, bulk density, particle size distribution, and percent moisture (both gravimetric and hygroscopic) (Figure 2).
 We have also measured several critical geochemical drivers of SOC sequestration.
 Using hydroxylamine hydrochloride, we extracted non-crystalline oxides (quantified by ICP-OES) and measured the amount of DOC released upon their dissolution (Kramer and Chadwick, 2018).
 We also used standard size fraction techniques to assess how SOC is distributed between two ecologically unique pools: 1) mineral associated organic matter (MAOM), and 2) particulate organic matter (POM) (Cotrufo et al., 2019).
-POM is predominantly of plant origin and represents an important substrate for microbial metabolism, while MAOM is comprised primarily of microbial products and persists belowground through physical protection in aggregates and chemical bonding to minerals (Cotrufo et al., 2019).
+POM is predominantly of plant origin and represents an important substrate for microbial metabolism, while MAOM is comprised primarily of microbial products and persists belowground through physical protection in aggregates and chemical bonding to minerals (Cotrufo et al., 2019, Kleber et al., 2015).
 Together, this suite of biogeochemical properties allows us to probe questions central to C distribution in surface and subsurface soils that span a range of environmental conditions, but they do not allow us to assess how microbial communities regulate the chemical reactivity of DOC and SOC persistence.

 Figure 2